 - Depth and Movement: Websites with overlapping elements feel alive.
 This movement keeps visitors interested and encourages them to keep scrolling.

 - Visual Interest: Asymmetry draws attention, and various aspects keep consumers interested.
 A layout web with a broken grid provides depth and uniqueness.
+A well-crafted, asymmetrical web design utilizes direction and spacing to create a rhythm and flow.

 - Improved User Flow: Designers use asymmetry to focus the user’s attention.
 Overlapping components highlight important portions, facilitating navigation.